korydraughn/irods4j/README.md

 ## Low-Level APIs

+> [!IMPORTANT]
-**IMPORTANT: Not all API operations are supported by the high-level APIs.**
+> Not all API operations are supported by the high-level APIs.

 For those users needing more control, see [IRODSApi.java](src/main/java/org/irods/irods4j/low_level/api/IRODSApi.java) for the available low-level APIs.
 The low-level APIs provided by this library mirror the design of the C API.